pankajmnnit/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection
-Using Isolation Forest algorithm detected fraud in credit card transition based on outiers.
+Using Isolation Forest algorithm detected fraud in credit card transition based on outliers.